Academic Calendar 2024/25

 Associate of Arts degree

 The Associate of Arts degree is a formal two-year credential that recognizes the successful completion of a two-year academic program.
 It also serves as an intermediate qualification for students wishing to transfer to UFV degree programs or other educational institutions, or as a qualification for employment.
-Students have four options to complete the general requirements or pursue studies in specific concentrations.
+Students have three options to complete the general requirements or pursue studies in specific concentrations.

 This program includes a breadth of intellectual and academic experience worthwhile for students whose educational or career goals are in the humanities, the creative and performing arts, and the social sciences.
 The minimum requirements for the B.C.
 Ministry of Advanced Education, Training, and Technology Associate of Arts degree are met in the UFV Associate of Arts program.